-ESG Comparative Guide - - Singapore
+ESG Comparative Guide

 - provide guidance on recommended industry certifications for trade finance activities to qualify as green.

-Under the GTF Framework, banks will need to assess, among other things, whether the prospective borrower's use of the funds meets any of the environmental objectives specified in the GFIT taxonomy (eg, climate change mitigation, biodiversity protection).
-The borrower may be asked to submit documentary evidence which could be in the form of a recognised industry certificate, government licence or accepted third-party assessment showing the environmental and/or social benefits that will be assessed, measured or quantified.
-The bank should also assess the suitability of the borrower, as companies involved in certain prohibited activities (eg, illegal logging operations, trade of endangered species and exploitation of labour) should not qualify for green and sustainable trade finance and working capital.
+Banks will need to assess, among other things, whether the prospective borrower's use of the funds meets any of the environmental objectives specified therein (eg, climate change mitigation, biodiversity protection).
+The borrower may be asked to submit documentary evidence, which could be in the form of a recognised industry certificate, government licence or accepted third-party assessment showing the environmental and/or social benefits that will be assessed, measured or quantified.
+The bank should also assess the suitability of the borrower, as companies involved in certain prohibited activities (eg, illegal logging operations, trade of endangered species or exploitation of labour) should not qualify for green and sustainable trade finance and working capital.
+That said, instead of withdrawing credit, investments or insurance coverage from borrowers that face higher climate-related risks, banks are encouraged to actively support them with credible transition and adaptation plans, helping them to reduce their carbon footprints and build resilience to climate change.
+Additionally, banks should adopt a multi-year approach, extending beyond typical financing time horizons, to assess climate-related risks effectively, as both physical and transition risks take time to manifest and are uncertain.
+An integrated, holistic approach to risk management is essential, considering not only the climate-related risks but also the interrelated nature risks – such as biodiversity loss – that could arise during the transition to a net-zero economy.

+Further, in June 2022, the Singapore government introduced the Singapore Green Bond Framework to:

+- provide a governance structure for the issuance of green bonds by the Singapore government; and

 5.2 Are bonds/loans that are marketed as green bonds/loans, social bonds/loans, sustainability bonds/loans or similar a feature of the markets in your jurisdiction?

-As early as 2017, MAS launched a Green Bond Grant Scheme (GBGS) to catalyse the green bond market in Singapore by allowing issuers to offset the additional costs of issuing such bonds.
-The scheme, which was renamed the Sustainable Bond Grant Scheme (SBGS), was expanded to include social, sustainability and sustainability-linked bonds.
-In the same year, the National Environment Agency became the first statutory board to set up a S$3 billion multi-currency medium-term note and green bond framework, with proceeds from the issuance of notes used to finance sustainable infrastructure development projects such as Tuas Nexus, Singapore's first integrated water and solid waste treatment facility.
+As early as 2017, MAS launched a Green Bond Grant Scheme to catalyse the green bond market in Singapore by allowing issuers to offset the additional costs of issuing such bonds.
+The scheme, which was subsequently renamed the Sustainable Bond Grant Scheme, was expanded to include social, sustainability and sustainability-linked bonds.
+Additionally, in 2021, the National Environment Agency became the first statutory board to set up a S$3 billion multi-currency medium-term note and green bond framework, with proceeds from the issuance of notes used to finance sustainable infrastructure development projects such as Tuas Nexus, Singapore's first integrated water and solid waste treatment facility.

-Based on MAS's annual update of the Singapore corporate debt market in 2023, the issuance of green, social, sustainability, sustainability-linked and transition bonds in Singapore totalled S$10.1 billion in 2022.
-While this is lower than the corresponding figure for 2021, it is still higher than the aggregate volume for 2019 and 2020, despite the more challenging market environment for bond activity.

-There has also been an uptick in demand for green and sustainability-linked loans.
-According to MAS's Sustainability Report 2021/2022, over S$39.8 billion of green and sustainability-linked loans were issued in Singapore between 2018 and 2021.
-Sustainability-linked loans made up the lion's share of these, given the flexibility in use of proceeds as compared to green loans.

-Based on data from Bloomberg, Singapore has the largest green and sustainability-linked loans market in Asia-Pacific, accounting for 33% of Asia-Pacific green loans volume and 36% of Asia-Pacific sustainability-linked loans volume in 2021.
-Based on estimates, Singapore now accounts for more than half of all issuances of sustainable bonds and loans in the Association of South East Asian Nations.
-In 2022, more than S$30 billion worth of sustainable debt was issued.
+The issuance of green, social, sustainability and sustainability-linked bonds in Singapore dropped from S$10.1 billion in 2022 to S$7.4 billion in 2024.
+MAS has attributed this decline to the global slowdown in bond issuances driven by rising interest rates and inflation.

+That said, green and sustainability-linked loans remain highly relevant in the Singapore market, achieving six consecutive years of growth, with their total value surging from S$25.2 billion in 2022 to S$30.4 billion in 2023.
+Leading banks in Singapore have reported a significant increase in green financing initiatives, consolidating the country's position as Southeast Asia's premier hub for green, social and sustainability-linked loans and bonds, with over half of the region's market share.
+In the Asia-Pacific region, Singapore also led in green and sustainability-linked lending in 2023, with Singapore-based issuers accounting for:

+- 20.32% of syndicated lending volume for sustainability-linked across the Asia-Pacific ex-Japan markets; and

+- 32% of syndicated lending volume for green assets and projects in the region.

-As part of the Finance for Net Zero Action Plan, Deputy Prime Minister, Minister for Finance and Deputy Chairman of MAS Lawrence Wong announced in April 2023 that MAS will set aside a total of S$15 million to enhance and extend the sustainable bond and loan grant schemes to support transition instruments until 31 December 2028.
+As part of the Finance for Net Zero Action Plan, Deputy Prime Minister, Minister for Finance and Deputy Chairman of MAS Lawrence Wong announced in April 2023 that MAS will set aside a total of S$15 million to enhance and extend the sustainable bond and loan grant schemes to support transition instruments until 31 December 2028 in order to facilitate Singapore's net-zero ambitions.
 The scope of the grant schemes will also be expanded to support transition bonds and loans, with safeguards put in place to reduce the risk of 'transition-washing'.
+Separately, in the Budget Statement 2024, it was announced that MAS would top up the Financial Sector Development Fund with a further S$2 billion, to be applied towards building capacity in sustainability financing, among other things.

 5.3 What key developments have taken place in the structuring of these instruments in your jurisdiction?

-The SBGS and the Green and Sustainability-Linked Loan Grant Scheme were introduced by the MAS under the Green Finance Action Plan to help defray a company's additional expenses incurred in obtaining green and sustainability-linked bonds and green and sustainability-linked loans.
-The terms of such bonds and loans include terms affiliated with the issuer's or borrower's fulfilment of its sustainability performance targets (SPTs) to motivate the issuer or the borrower to seriously undertake its sustainability initiatives.

-To combat the risk of greenwashing and criticisms that there is inconsistency and a lack of transparency in sustainable finance, borrowers are spending more effort on having well-documented key performance indicators (KPIs) and engaging third parties such as Sustainalytics to provide a second opinion on the alignment of their financing framework with the relevant green loan/bond or sustainability-linked loan/bond principles.
-They will also engage a qualified external provider to verify the performance of KPIs and SPTs on a regular basis, and will publish the reports issued by such external provider publicly.
+- engaging third parties such as Sustainalytics to provide a second opinion on the alignment of their financing framework with the relevant green loan/bond or sustainability-linked loan/bond principles; and

+- engaging qualified external providers to verify satisfaction of KPIs and sustainability performance targets (SPTs) on a regular basis and publicly publishing the reports of such providers.

 Another challenge is the moral hazard created by sustainability-linked loans/bonds.
 There is usually an interest/coupon adjustment or premium if the borrowers or issuers are unable to achieve the SPTs.
 This thus creates a paradox where investors benefit from the borrower's or issuer's failure to deliver on its sustainability goals.
 It remains to be seen whether more innovative penalty structures could better align a borrower's or issuer's financial and social interests.